Gedeon-42/Gedeon-42/README.md

 📫 How to reach me umwizerwagedeon@gmail.com

-⚡ Fun fact I Watch Foootball and play Foot ball some times.
+⚡ Fun fact I Watch Football and play Football some times.